coreboot/coreboot/Documentation/releases/coreboot-4.20-relnotes.md

 to support this feature.
 Please see https://git.kernel.org/pub/scm/linux/kernel/git/mnyman/xhci.git/log/?h=port_check_acpi_dsm

 ### drivers/efi: Add EFI variable store option support

 Add a driver to read and write EFI variables stored in a region device.
-This is particularly useful for EDK2 as payload and allows to reuse existing EFI tools to set/get options used by the firmware.
+This is particularly useful for EDK2 as payload and allows it to reuse existing EFI tools to set/get options used by the firmware.

 The write implementation is fault tolerant and doesn't corrupt the